-Proposition 5 implies that it is impossible to partition E_J into blocks with less cardinality than the SCC, without ending up with a cycle that prohibits a variable set matching.
+Proposition 5 implies that it is impossible to partition $E_J$ into blocks with less cardinality than the SCC, without ending up with a cycle that prohibits a variable set matching.

 Remark 5.
-SCCs are utilized in [Porté et al., 1988] and [Katsillis and Chantler, 1997] to determine the causal order [Iwasaki and Simon, 1986] of the variables in a model consisting of algebraic and differential equations.
+SCCs are utilized in [22] and [13] to determine the causal order [11] of the variables in a model consisting of algebraic and differential equations.
 However, the causal order depends only on the occurrences of variables in the equations and does not consider computability, i.e. analytical properties of the involved equations, initial conditions, and available tools.
-SCCs are also used to partition sparse systems of equations into the so called BLT-form in tools for non-causal simulation, see for example [Fritzon, 2004].
+SCCs are also used to partition sparse systems of equations into the so called BLT-form in tools for non-causal simulation, see for example [10].